-The Best Place to Retire in the World on a Budget
+3 Picks for the Best Place to Retire in the World on a Budget

 Options are bountiful.
 There are plenty of places to escape for an early retirement if you’re willing to make the trip.
 These locations are only the beginning of the list.
 They rank among the best in safety and low cost of living, but they aren’t alone.
 Is your dream retirement closer than you know?

-What do you consider as your favorite place to retire in the world, regardless of a budget?
+What do you consider as your favorite place to retire in the world, regardless of budget?